Skip to content

 • Request compute resources while logged into the login node by submitting:

-This should allocate the node accordingly and set up the first stage of the two-stage tunnel.
+This should allocate the compute node accordingly and set up the first stage of the two-stage tunnel.

 • Now connect to the second stage of the tunnel by running, on your machine: